deepmodeling/dftio/README.md

 ```

 ## Call for Developers
-dftio is a opensourced tools and are calling for enthusiastic developer to contribute their talent.
-One can constributing through raising function requirement issues, or contact the current developer directly.
+dftio is an open-source tool that calls for enthusiastic developers to contribute their talent.
+One can contribute through raising function requirement issues, or contact the current developer directly.